TestInABox/stackInABox/README.rst

 I considered a couple frameworks and tools, but they didn't quite meet the goal.

 For instance, mimic (https://github.com/rackerlabs/mimic) is a great tool for testing multiple things.
 However, you have to start/stop it separately from your tests.
-On the other hand, pretenders (https://github.com/pretenders) has a nice framework too, but it doesn't actually generate a socket usage.
+On the other hand, pretenders (https://github.com/pretenders) has a nice framework too, but it doesn't actually use sockets.

 ================
 What's Provided?
 ================

 It's a work in progress.
-BuHTTPrettyt here's the list of current targets in-order:
+Here's the list of current targets in-order:

 - Keystone v2
 - Keystone v3
 - Swift

+Thus far Keystone v2 provides end-points for:

+- Listing tenants
+- Listing users

+It also has support in the backend for:

+- tenant (add/remove/enable/disable)
+- users (add/remove/enable/disable, apikey, password)
+- tokens (add/remove, revoke, validate, admin tokens)
+- roles (add, assign)

 =======================
 Working with Frameworks